Meddle (song)

 "Meddle" is a song by English singer and songwriter Little Boots from her debut extended play (EP), Arecibo (2008), and later appearing on her debut studio album, Hands (2009).
-Written by Little Boots and Joe Goddard, the song was released as a limited-edition promotional single in the United Kingdom on 4 August 2008.
+It is the second single written by Little Boots and Joe Goddard, and was released as a limited-edition promotional single in the United Kingdom on 4 August 2008.
+The song focuses on a woman who has been hurt by a previous relationship and warns another individual not to interfere with her emotional or psychological state, focusing on the tension between attraction and emotional danger and the idea of meddling with someone's “heart” and “mind”.